James T. Butts Jr.: Mayor of Inglewood

 After returning to Inglewood, Butts began campaigning for mayor.
 His primary platform was a promise to reduce crime.
 Inglewood has a high crime rate and its prior mayor pleaded guilty to charges of public corruption.
 He was elected as the mayor of Inglewood, California, on January 27, 2011.
 He won against incumbent Danny Tabor by a vote of 3,776 to 3,000.
 The Los Angeles Sentinel described it as a "tumultuous year of elections" for the city, with a close race between the two candidates.
 The city was operating at an $18 million deficit.
 Butts said he would overhaul the city's finances.
 His first State of the City address focused on public safety, finances and city leadership.

 According to the Los Angeles Business Journal, the city's biggest budgeting problem at the time was unfunded liabilities.
 The city had an agreement with local unions that required the city to pay for benefits for the rest of an employee's life, even if they only worked for the city for a few years.
 Butts negotiated with six unions to reduce this to 15 years with benefits that scale down over time.
 Butts and the City Council initiated a series of infrastructure repair and renovation projects. $1.18 million was spent on sewer projects in comparison to $140,000 the prior year.
-In December 2013, citizens protested in front of Butts' personal residence in response to expected layoffs of 50 city employees.
+In December 2013, citizens protested in front of Butts's personal residence in response to expected layoffs of 50 city employees.
 Butts and the unions disagreed over whether the layoffs were necessary to balance the city budget.

 According to the Los Angeles Sentinel, Butts was the "driving force" behind a renovation of Inglewood's entertainment venue, The Forum, which was approved by the Inglewood City Council in May 2012.
 As a police officer, Butts worked at Lakers and Kings games at the Forum for almost two decades.
 He is credited with "cutting through bureaucratic red tape" to move the renovation project forward.
 The Forum was re-launched in 2014 with a $100 million renovation.
 Butts was re-elected as mayor in November 2014 with 83 percent of the vote, the largest margin in Inglewood history.
 He was elected to the board of the Los Angeles County Metropolitan Transportation Authority in December 2014, succeeding Santa Monica Mayor Pam O'Connor.

 In August 2015, the city of Inglewood initiated a widely criticized copyright infringement lawsuit against a citizen who was posting negative videos about Butts on YouTube using footage from city council meetings.
+A federal judge dismissed the lawsuit, as California law bars cities from claiming ownership of council videos, criticized the city officials for the apparent attempt to restrict Teixeira’s political speech and ordered the city to pay more than $117,000 for Teixeira's legal fees.